NicKuo-ResearchStuff/Synthetic_Data_Related_Project_Staging/README.md

-# Synthetic Data: A Catalyst for Scalable, Modern Education and Innovation
+# Synthetic Data:</br> A Catalyst for Scalable, Modern Education and Innovation

 <!-- Logo and Branding -->
 <p align="left">